-Our investment adviser is led by Michael T. Moe, our president and chief executive officer, chairman of our board of directors and co-founder, chief executive officer and chief investment officer of GSV Asset Management, Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and co-founder and chief operating officer of GSV Asset Management, Luben Pampoulov, co-founder, co-portfolio manager and managing director of GSV Asset Management and Matthew Hanson, managing director of GSV Asset Management.
+Our investment adviser is led by Michael T. Moe, our president and chief executive officer, chairman of our board of directors and co-founder, chief executive officer and chief investment officer of GSV Asset Management, Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and co-founder and chief operating officer of GSV Asset Management, and Luben Pampoulov, our vice-president and co-founder and co-portfolio manager of GSV Asset Management.
 Messrs.
-Moe, Bard, Pampoulov and Hanson are assisted by Paul Lapping, our chief operating officer.
+Moe, Bard and Pampoulov are assisted by Paul Lapping, our chief operating officer.
 We consider Messrs.
-Moe, Bard, Pampoulov and Hanson, who are the members of our investment adviser's investment committee, to be our portfolio managers.
+Moe, Bard and Pampoulov, who are the members of our investment adviser's investment committee, to be our portfolio managers.